List of Drawn Together characters: Princess Clara

-Because of her beliefs and bigotry, Clara is a frequent recipient of physical violence at the hands of the other housemates.
-For the most part, Clara is unaware that she is being offensive to others; her beliefs were instilled into her by her father.
 Throughout the first half of Season Three, Clara begins a dark, downward spiral, reaching her lowest point in "Lost in Parking Space"; believing that the Rapture had come and left her behind, Clara sells her soul to a delivery driver whom she believes to be Satan and dedicates herself to hurting others, ultimately becoming a torturer.
 However, when she discovers that her first victim is Foxxy, she realizes her mistake and rededicates her life to God, becoming a much kinder and sympathetic individual.
-In "Ghostesses in the Slot Machine", she is revealed to have a strong Electra complex towards her father, originated from him preferring to be with strippers rather than her, which causes her to have simulated lesbian sex with Foxxy in front of him.

 In original artwork before the show's release, Clara was originally drawn as a blonde, with a different dress and a lighter skin tone.